Surgery to lower colorectal cancer risk

 Recovery times after colectomy vary depending on several factors including the type of surgery and the general health of the person having surgery.
 Average recovery time is 1-3 weeks.

-Even after risk-reducing surgery, there may be risk for polyps and cancer in the tissue that remains.
+Even after risk-reducing surgery, there may be risk for and cancer in the tissue that remains.
 NCCN has recommendations for screening of high-risk people after colectomy based on:

 - the type of surgery performed